-NOTE: The parking brake cannot be activated when the vehicle is above 10 km/h (6 MPH).
+To avoid personal injury or vehicle damages, the parking brake cannot be activated when the vehicle is running above 10 km/h (6 mi/h).

 Check that the parking brake is fully engaged.
-Hold the clutch (on SM6 model) and rock the vehicle back and forth.
+Rock the vehicle back and forth.

 Releasing Parking Brake